 If you don’t admit you have a problem, you can’t solve the problem, or another way of saying this, you can’t solve a problem you don’t have.

 Even the Journal of American Physicians and Surgeons came under fire when they published this article: Combining Childhood Vaccines at One Visit Is Not Safe.
+And thus far, we’ve read reviews both praising and condemning this article.
+Until someone figures out who is right in this debate, all we can do is present the facts.

 There are just some things we will never know because the moneyed don’t want us to know, they’ve got enough money to keep us stupid, and for them, there is no problem.